-Hillingdon Health & Wellbeing Gaps Wider population health - development of range of interventions to prevent deterioration - management of demand by preventing or delaying the onset of ill-health Resilience in primary care Development of localised programmes enabling people managing their own conditions through easily available education, tools and support enabling them to remain as healthy as possible Greater presence and capacity of voluntary sector in supporting communities with their health and wellbeing resulting in less demand for primary and acute care as a result of community interventions Management of organisational change - health system wide consideration of Social Isolation as a Long Term Condition and its impact on both the physical and mental wellbeing of local population Development of robust methodologies enabling effective access to information - Whole system understanding of services available allowing for referral to the most appropriate service regardless of commissioner Development of localised service models based on needs of local pupation at locality level - meeting the needs Individuals with mental health problems from marginalised groups including Black and Minority Ethnic (BME) communities, homeless people, older adults, those in contact with the criminal justice system and people with learning disabilities have a further elevated risk of poor health outcomes Hillingdon Care & Quality Gaps Maternity services - integration of Ealing Unit Current capacity of the health system - the most likely growth assumptions over the next five years will see approx. 21% more activity Access rates to first intervention - development of new referral / care pathways National shortage of suitably qualified staff Improved pathways for vulnerable groups including looked after children and people with learning disability Development of an understanding about future workforce gap for new service model THH estates gap - chronic condition of physical infrastructure and inefficient space constrains service provision.
-Significant capex required Gap to ensure appropriate set up/step down facilities, hospital front end primary care, increased diagnostic and ambulatory care provision Equitable access to care and support regardless of time of day or place of residence Hillingdon Finance & Efficiency Gaps High cost acute activity can only be reduced by re-orientating the entire health and care economy towards prevention and integration Capitol investment - estates to meet new capacity demands Pooled budgets and joint commissioning - Shared KPIs and performance management framework to ensure priorities are aligned / Best Value for the available funding Delivery of efficiencies through our existing and emerging QIPP Efficiency Schemes.
-Estate rationalisation to reduce the operational footprint and also to build on our hub strategy.
-Identification of efficiency savings through improved management of patients with LTCs and focusing on Prevention.
-Reduction in Length of Stay and Admission Rates (when clinically appropriate) as system wide contribution to reduction of overall bed usage,
+Hillingdon Health & Wellbeing Gaps

+- Wider population health development of range of interventions to prevent deterioration management of demand by preventing or delaying the onset of ill-health - · Resilience in primary care - Development of localised programmes enabling people managing their own conditions through easily available education, tools and support enabling them to remain as healthy as possible - Greater presence and capacity of voluntary sector in supporting communities with their health and wellbeing resulting in less demand for primary and acute care as a result of community interventions - Management of organisational change health system wide consideration of Social Isolation as a Long Term Condition and its impact on both the physical and mental wellbeing of local population - Development of new service models utilising integration of care home support with health and social care services - Development of robust methodologies enabling effective access to information whole system understanding of services available allowing for referral to the most appropriate service regardless of commissioner - Development of localised service models based on needs of local pupation at locality level meeting the needs of individuals with mental health problems from marginalised groups including Black and Minority Ethnic (BME) communities, homeless people, older adults, those in contact with the criminal justice system and people with learning disabilities have a further elevated risk of poor health outcomes

+Hillingdon

+Care &

+Quality Gaps

+- Current capacity of the health system the most likely growth assumptions over the next five years will see approx. 21% more activity - Access rates to first intervention development of new referral / care pathways - National shortage of suitably qualified staff - · Improved pathways for vulnerable groups including looked after children and people with learning disability - Development of an understanding about future workforce gap for new service model - THH estates gap chronic condition of physical infrastructure and inefficient space constrains service provision.
+Significant capex required - Gap to ensure appropriate set up/step down facilities, hospital front end primary care, increased diagnostic and ambulatory care provision - Equitable access to care and support regardless of time of day or place of residence

+Hillingdon Finance & Efficiency Gaps

+- High cost acute activity can only be reduced by re-orientating the entire health and care economy towards prevention and integration - · Capital investment estates to meet new capacity demands - Pooled budgets and joint commissioning Shared KPIs and performance management framework to ensure priorities are aligned / Best Value for the available funding - Delivery of efficiencies through our existing and emerging QIPP Efficiency Schemes. - Estate rationalisation to reduce the operational footprint and also to build on our hub strategy. - Identification of efficiency savings through improved management of patients with LTCs and focusing on Prevention. - Reduction in Length of Stay and Admission Rates (when clinically appropriate) as system wide contribution to reduction of overall bed usage.